mlpc-ucsd/ConstellationNet/README.md

 ## Changelog

-06/25/2021: Code and pre-trained checkpoint for ConstellationNet are released.
+06/25/2021: Code for ConstellationNet are released.

 ## Usage